x

 "This was my mom's dream and it has become my dream and there's so much pain and violence and suffering in the world and we do our utmost to bring joy and happiness to the community," Wingard-Phillips said.

-Wingard-Phillips shared a post on his Facebook page with additional images of the damage from the ramming.
+Wingard-Phillips shared a post on the store's Facebook page with additional images of the damage from the ramming.

 "I don't have any more words," Math'n'Stuff said.
 "Rebuilding and the therapy required is so hard.
 My parents are in their mid-seventies, they haven't retired because they love the store too and want to help me keep it going.
 My dad has taken to carrying a machete in his front seat thinking he'll use it if he encounters the burglars.
 Why is this part of the reality we live in?"